 If the device and host computer are connected for the first time, the Allow USB debugging? dialog box with the Always allow from this computer check box displays.
 Select the check box, if required.

 - 10. Touch OK.

+- 11. Touch OK or Allow.

-- 11. On the host computer, navigate to the platform-tools folder and open a command prompt window.
+- 12. On the host computer, navigate to the platform-tools folder and open a command prompt window.

-- 12. Type adb devices.
+- 13. Type adb devices.